SergeyMi37/COS-ISOS-foreach-command/README.md

 show zwrite @$zr,! quit
 ~~~

-Creating a command extension is avalable for all namespaces.
+Creating a command extension is available for all namespaces.

 It needs to be included in %ZLANGC00.mac  by #include ZZFOREACH
 the related code is here: